AnkiteshR/Data-Science/README.md

 # Data-Science
-The repository contains data science/data analytics projects
+This repository contains data science/data analytics projects worked out in Python.
+I have also put up the datasets used (.csv files) for user reference.